hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 $ mkdir trimmed_fastq
 ```

-The raw fastq data we will be working with is currently in the `unix_lesson/raw_fastq` directory.
+The raw fastq data we will be working with is currently in the `unix_workshop/raw_fastq` directory.
 We need to copy the raw fastq files to our `untrimmed_fastq` directory:

 ```bash
 $ cp ~/unix_workshop/raw_fastq/*fq untrimmed_fastq
 ```

 Later in the workflow when we map these reads to the genome, we will require reference/genome data to map against.
-These files are also in the `unix_lesson` directory, you can copy the entire folder over into `data`:
+These files are also in the `unix_workshop` directory, you can copy the entire folder over into `data`:

 ```bash
 $ cp -r ~/unix_workshop/reference_data .    ## note the destination "."